-Men face an uphill battle to win primary custody, or even 50/50 shared custody, of their children.
+Men face an uphill battle to win primary custody, or even 50/50 shared custody, of their children during a divorce.
 Most judges default primary custody to the mothers.
 So how does a man win custody?
 By playing a no-errors ballgame.

 Act early and work to get Temporary Orders that provide you the degree of custody you want for the long term.
 Temporary Orders tend to become the basis for permanent decrees.
 Judges do not like to change the status quo, if they can avoid it; so it is always better to start with a stronger position.